3mora2/Downloader/README.md

 # Dowonloader
-This first ver of my doenloader 1.0
+This first ver of my downloader 1.0